SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Dependency_Checker.md

 - **GitHub API:** GitHub API Bearer Token, which should be defined in order to retrieve vulnerability details, which will be retrieved via HTTP calls to the [https://api.github.com](url)
 - **Logging Directory:** Directory path to store the logs related to the scans.

-The connector supports scan of projects belonging to the directories added to the **Repositories** table in order to detect vulnerable/outdated/deprecated dependencies, being the results displayed in the **Scan Results** page.
+The connector supports the scan of projects belonging to the directories added to the **Repositories** table in order to detect vulnerable/outdated/deprecated dependencies, being the results displayed in the **Scan Results** page.

 It provides a **Control Center** that allows to configure which repositories are enabled for scanning, as well as other options such as: scheduler times, scan frequencies or execution information.